0catalin/temePOO/README.md

 ## Potential Improvements

-- **Player Class Enhancements**: Move the current player’s hand into the `Player` class for better encapsulation.
+- **Player Class Enhancements**: Moving the current player’s hand into the `Player` class for better encapsulation.
-- **Control Structures**: Consider replacing multiple `if` statements with `switch` statements to improve readability and elegance.
+- **Control Structures**: Consideing to replace multiple `if` statements with `switch` statements to improve readability and elegance.

 ## Difficulties and Challenges